SAP/ai-sdk-js/packages/langchain/README.md

 ```

 ### Chat Client
-The chat clients allow you to interact with Azure OpenAI chat models, accessible via SAP Gen AI Hub.
+The chat clients allow you to interact with Azure OpenAI chat models, accessible via the generative AI hub of SAP AI Core.
 To invoke the client, you only have a to pass a prompt:

 ```ts